edgedb/edgedb/docs/guides/deployment/docker.rst

 Docker
 ======

-:edb-alt-title: Deploying EdgeDB with Docker
+:edb-alt-title: Deploying Gel with Docker

 When to use the `edgedb/edgedb`_ Docker image
 =============================================